tx2z/creativecommons-webcomponent/README.md

 # Creative Commons Web Component Generator

 This is the repository that generate the code that is published in npm.
-To use the package check: [https://www.npmjs.com/package/creative-commons-web-component](https://www.npmjs.com/package/creative-commons-web-component).
+To use the package check [his storybook](https://tx2z.github.io/creativecommons-webcomponent/) or [the package in the npm repository](https://www.npmjs.com/package/creative-commons-web-component).

 This project is created with [wc-base-typescript](https://github.com/tx2z/wc-base-typescript).
 A project to create isolated web components with typescript